 Lombard Parenting Plan Attorneys

-Child Visitation Lawyers Serving DuPage County, Kane County, Joliet and Chicago
+Child Visitation Lawyers Serving DuPage County, Kane County, Naperville, and Chicago

-When a marriage dissolves, there is a lot of uncertainty about the future.
-Many issues must be worked out to ensure the transition is as smooth as possible.
-During a divorce involving children, allocation of parental responsibilities, parenting plans, and parenting time schedules must be determined to ensure the well-being of the child.
-To understand your rights and options, it is best to work with an experienced family law attorney with strong negotiating skills and an unwavering commitment to protecting your interests.
+When a marriage breaks down, everyone involved will face a great deal of uncertainty about the future.
+Many issues must be worked out as the spouses go about the process of legally ending their marriage.
+During a divorce involving children, parents will need to address the allocation of parental responsibilities, parenting plans, and parenting time schedules, and the decisions made should protect the well-being of the child.
+To understand your rights and options in these matters, it is best to work with an experienced family law attorney with strong negotiating skills and an unwavering commitment to protecting your interests.

-The award-winning attorneys at Mevorah Law Offices LLC have over 200 years of combined experience representing individuals facing divorce.
-Our legal team has in-depth knowledge of family law and has handled divorces involving even the most complex issues.
+The award-winning attorneys at Mevorah Law Offices LLC have over 200 years of combined experience representing individuals in divorce cases.
+Our legal team has an in-depth knowledge of family law, and we have handled divorces involving even the most complex issues.
 We are skilled litigators inside the courtroom and strong negotiators outside the courtroom, and we put our experience to work to aggressively advocate for the interests of each client we serve.

 Our attorneys are also responsive, compassionate, accessible, and down to earth.
-When working out parenting plans and visitation schedules, we work closely with our clients to understand their unique needs and put together an arrangement that addresses their needs and is in accordance with the best interests of their children.
+When working out parenting plans and parenting time schedules, we work closely with our clients to understand their unique needs.
+We strive to put together an arrangement that addresses a parent's concerns and is in accordance with the best interests of their children.

-Some of the important issues that are to be addressed in a parenting plan include:
+Some of the important issues that should be addressed in a parenting plan include:

-In certain circumstances, other factors may need to be considered in keeping with the best interests of the child.
-For example, special needs children may require a parenting plan and visitation schedule that fosters greater stability.
-Also, if there are future changes (such as child relocation), it is helpful to decide in advance how such issues will be handled.
+In certain circumstances, a parenting plan may need to address other factors to ensure that children's best interests are protected.
+For example, special needs children may require a parenting plan and parenting time schedule that fosters greater stability.
+Also, it can be helpful to determine how any future changes to the parenting plan (such as child relocation) will be handled.

-If you are going through a divorce and need help with parenting plans and visitation and other such complexities, contact our office today at 630-932-9100630-932-9100 for a free consultation with one of our lawyers.
+If you are going through a divorce and need help ensuring that your parenting plan meets your family's needs, contact our office today at 630-932-9100630-932-9100 for a free consultation with one of our lawyers.
 We will meet with you to explain your rights and options and help decide your best course of action.
 To accommodate your busy schedule, we offer extended evening and weekend hours at any of our five convenient Chicago area locations.